alexandern17/test-readme/README.md

         }
     }
     ```
-    The method returns an Interaction path and a corresponding Interaction response.
+    The method returns an Interaction path and the corresponding Interaction response.
 You can process the response in the delegate callback.
-Once processed, pass on the response using `processResponse` method to let the SDK process the response - attaching any capture, track or optimize instructions to the Interaction.
+Once processed, pass the response using the `processResponse` method to let the SDK process the response - attaching any capture, track or optimize instructions to the Interaction.

     See example of usage [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L43).